grubmueller/x42_ee_toolbox/README.md

 - `CONV`: Main conversion program
 - `DMENU`: Helper program to build a menu based on matrices
-- `CONV`: Helper program to create the menu matrices; this program must be executed once before using the the conversion program
+- `CRMATS`: Helper program to create the menu matrices; this program must be executed once before using the the conversion program

 ### non-engineering